-Students are required to complete the Course Syllabus and Policy validation and the Online Learning validation.
-All students must read the course syllabus and University Policies page located on the Course Information page in MoodleDE, and then complete the "Course Policy and Syllabus Validation."
-Students are also required to read the Online Learning statement and complete the "Online Learning validation."
+Students are required to complete the Course Syllabus and Policy validation.
+All students must read the course syllabus and University Policies page located in Canvas, and then complete the "Course Policy and Syllabus Validation."

 Accommodations for Disability:

 "If you are a qualified student with a disability seeking accommodations under the Americans with Disabilities Act, you are required to self-identify with the Office of Student Accessibility Services, Tinsley Hall, Room 102.
 No accommodations will be granted without documentation from the Office of Student Accessibility Services.
 The deadline for registering or making accommodation changes is two weeks prior to the start of the Final Exam period.
 Any requests received after the deadline will generally be considered for the following semester."